[Most articles can be downloaded; if you see no download form, write to us.]

 When we think of the word “law” and the idea of “obeying the law”, do we feel restricted or freed?

 One morning, I went to Mass with the specific intention of receiving wisdom from the Holy Spirit about some important decisions facing me in my role as the Executive Director of Good News Ministries.
 In the homily, the priest spoke about the question of law that I wrote above.
 This inspired me to rephrase the decision-making process.

 Because the bad economy has kept donations lower than normal, I’m not so sure that I can keep paying the Good News Ministries staff as much as they deserve.
 So I went to Mass praying about whether or not to reduce their hours and provide less content to people who come to our online ministry.

 After the homily, instead of asking God, “Should I?”
 I asked myself, “What law of the Lord applies to this situation?”
 The Church’s teachings about social justice came to mind.
 “Social justice” means doing what is right and fair to others in the community.
 And so I mentally slapped my forehead with a “Duh!
 Of course!”
 I remembered the teachings about justice in the workplace and realized: God wants my employees to be treated in a just and fair manner, in every way, including financially.
 As their employer, my calling is to trust that God will always make possible whatever he desires in my ministry — as long as I cooperate with his plans.

 Wow, how freeing it is to obey the laws of God!
 I am free to do what is right!
 “The law of the LORD is perfect, refreshing the soul.”
 I left Mass with a refreshed soul.

 UPDATE MANY MONTHS LATER: Everything worked out fine.
-Employees received their raises, and the ministry received sufficient support to cover them.
+Somehow, each year the ministry has received sufficient support to cover everyone’s paychecks.
 Praise the Lord!

 About the artwork illustrating this post: